MicrosoftDocs/power-automate-docs/articles/forms/popular-scenarios.md

 ---
-title: Common ways to use Microsoft Forms in Power Automate
+title: Common ways to use a form in a flow
 description: Learn some of the most popular ways to use a form in an automated flow.
-services: ''
 suite: flow
-documentationcenter: na
 author: Dean-Haas
-editor: ''
-tags: ''
-ms.devlang: na
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 05/11/2022
+ms.date: 09/08/2023
 ms.author: kisubedi
-ms.reviewer: gtrantzas
+ms.reviewer: angieandrews
 search.audienceType:
   - flowmaker
   - enduser